- No satellite dish required

 Sky offers a wide range of broadband packages using the Openreach network and, as of May 2025, has also begun rolling out services via the CityFibre network in selected areas.
 All packages are available on a 24-month contract and do not require a traditional landline.
 Sky’s broadband packages deliver strong download performance, while upload speeds are typically lower, standard for most UK connections.
 However, connections delivered via CityFibre will benefit from symmetrical speeds, where upload and download rates are equal.
 Sky’s full fibre broadband is more than capable of handling everyday needs such as video calls, remote working, and cloud storage.
 AltNet providers like Community Fibre, Hyperoptic, Gigaclear, and Vodafone also offer symmetrical connections, which are particularly useful for users who regularly livestream, transfer large media files, or work in creative industries.

-Sky supplies a standard Sky Broadband Hub with all packages.
+If you’re signing up to the Full Fibre 300 tier or below, you can expect to receive the standard Sky Broadband Hub.
 This router supports Wi-Fi 5 and provides adequate performance for general household use.
-However, as technology advances, this hardware may feel a little dated by the end of the 24-month contract especially compared to providers like Virgin Media, EE and vodafone who now include Wi-Fi 6 routers as standard.
+However, as technology advances, this hardware may feel a little dated by the end of a 24-month contract, especially compared to providers like Virgin Media, EE, and Vodafone who now include Wi-Fi 6 routers as standard.

-For customers wanting improved wireless coverage or faster local speeds, the Sky WiFi Max Hub is available as a £4 per month add-on.
-This upgraded router supports Wi-Fi 6, works with mesh pods, and includes additional features such as parental controls, device prioritisation, and downtime scheduling via the My Sky app.
+The Sky Max Hub (Wi-Fi 6) is included as standard with the Full Fibre 500 and Full Fibre 900 packages, offering improved wireless coverage and faster local speeds.
+For other packages, the Sky WiFi Max Hub is available as a £4 per month add-on.
+This upgraded router works with mesh pods and includes features such as parental controls, device prioritisation, and downtime scheduling via the My Sky app.

 When you sign up, Sky will provide a minimum guaranteed speed based on your specific address.
 You’ll also receive regular updates and reminders about your installation date.

-Your Sky Hub or Sky WiFi Max Hub, if selected is posted directly to your home before activation.
+Your Sky Hub, Max Hub, or Gigafast+ Hub, depending on your package, is posted directly to your home before activation.
 It includes clear, step-by-step instructions for self-setup.
 In most cases, an engineer visit isn’t required unless you need a new full fibre connection or a socket installation.

 Visit SkySky WiFi Max is a premium broadband add-on currently available for £4 per month.
 It replaces the older Sky Broadband Boost add-on and is designed to enhance both wireless performance and network management within the home.